-The work of the Contracts Committee, attended by the CFO, which operates to review and award significant contracts with suppliers.
+The work of the Contracts Committee, attended by the CFO, operates to review and award significant contracts with suppliers.
 Adequate contractual arrangements are considered to be in place with regard to third-party suppliers and other water companies.

-All contracts between the Appointee and all Associated Companies were checked for compliance with licence requirements on standards; and a Note on transactions between the Appointee and any Associated Company; Compliance with licence provision on cross-subsidies between the Appointee and any Associated Company (Condition I).
+All contracts between the Appointee and all Associated Companies were checked for compliance with licence requirements on standards; and a Note on transactions between the Appointee and any Associated Company; Compliance with licence provision on cross-subsidies between the Appointee and any Associated Company [Condition I].

-Any transactions with Associated Companies are disclosed in the Non-audited additional regulatory information section of the company's regulatory Annual Performance Report for the year ended 31 March 2024 (refer to page 118 of the Regulatory Annual Performance Report), which is subject to external assurance under Regulatory Accounting Guideline 5.07; Guideline for transfer pricing in the water and sewerage sectors (refer to our Board statement on the completeness and accuracy of information on page 01 for details on controls and the levels of assurance obtained during 2023/24).
-These contracts were checked for compliance with licence requirements and confirmed as so in the Certificate of Compliance on page 02 of this Certificates of compliance.
+Any transactions with Associated Companies are disclosed in the Non-audited additional regulatory information section of the company's regulatory Annual Performance Report for the year ended 31 March 2025 (refer to page 121), which is subject to external assurance under Regulatory Accounting Guideline 5.07; Guideline for transfer pricing in the water and sewerage sectors (refer to our Board statement on the completeness and accuracy of information on page 26 for details on controls and the levels of assurance obtained during 2024/25].
+These contracts were checked for compliance with licence requirements and confirmed as so in the Certificate of Compliance on page 27 of this Regulatory Annual Performance Report.